 Recipe: Jezebel Sauce©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 1 hour 30 min Yield: About 1 cup

 Combine well and refrigerate until needed.
 Spread on toast, pour over a block of softened cream cheese and serve with crackers, or offer as a condiment at the table for baked ham, roasted pork or grilled chicken, or use as a dipping sauce for fried seafood, egg rolls and chicken nuggets.

 Cook's Notes: Some recipes are very heavy in mustard.
 Feel free to increase to taste.
 Makes about a cup; increase recipe as needed.

-Spicy Orange Sauce: Substitute 1 cup of orange marmalade for the orange marmalade; add the other ingredients, combine and refrigerate.
+Spicy Orange Sauce: Substitute 1 cup of orange marmalade for the apple jelly and pineapple preserves; add the other ingredients, combine and refrigerate.